inkVerb/VIP/201-shell/Lesson-06.md

 `ls -a`

-*Note the ".git" directory, it containes a few read-only files*
+*Note the hidden ".git" directory, it containes a few read-only files*

 `cd ..`